The online Comment window has expired

 • Default_avatar

-Rory Donovan over 1 year ago
+Rory Donovan about 2 years ago

 The budget allocates way too much to the police department.
 There are needs that will not be met if this proposal goes through.
 At least half of the MPD budget should be reallocated to libraries, mental health services, schools, parks, and other public services - things that actually support people's health and livelihood.
 City employees should also not be laid off in order to give more money to the police!